Friends-of-Foxley-Kenley-England/new-fof-website/docs/contentful-live-preview.md

 - Production environment has zero overhead - preview code is inactive
 - Preview mode uses the Contentful Preview API, which has different rate limits than the Delivery API
 - The two-domain approach ensures production performance is never impacted by preview features

+## Testing

+Comprehensive unit and integration tests are included for all live preview functionality.
+See [Testing Contentful Live Preview](./testing-contentful-live-preview.md) for details.

 ## Resources